what is keto diet ? is this diet really good for weight loss??

 which is used as a fuel by all

 organs, including the brain.
-In carbohydrate depletion, ketogenesis is activated in the liver, which breaks fat into fatty acids and ketone bodies.
+In carbohydrate depletion, ketogenesis is activated in the liver, which breaks down fat into fatty acids and ketone bodies.

 These ketone bodies are able to cross the blood–brain barrier and provide energy to the brain.
 Ketones can also be utilized by other organ systems as an efficient energy source.